Policies and Procedures

 To protect our children, we:

-• Kids’ Corner Limited seek parental consent for photographs to be taken or published on our website/newsletter or in the local paper on our registration form.
+• Kids’ Corner seek parental consent for photographs to be taken or published on our website/newsletter or in the local paper on our registration form.

 • Only setting equipment is used.